||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1941 - The Mark Parker House, next door at 1080 Teague Road, Winston-Salem.
 Designed by Austin Parker.
 As of 2016 owned by Richard and Mark Parker.

 1947 - The Carl H. and Florrie S. Russell House, 2200 East 23rd Street, Winston-Salem.
 Architect unknown.
-Still occupied by members of the Russell family.
+Still occupied by members of the Russell family as of 2012.
 Photos by Ormando Harris.

 1953 - The Floyd and Bertha Burge House, 1801 Georgia Avenue, Winston-Salem.
 Designed by their son, J. Kenneth Burge, based on classes he took with George Matsumoto at the NCSU School of Design.
 Also built by J. Kenneth Burge.
 Sold in 1978 to Stuart and Marie V. Bellin.
 Sold in 2014 to Stanley and Julie Carter who restored it.